 Mr. Clark was an energetic man who ran the school with the assistance of his wife Gladys, co-Principal, and his daughter Shirley Clark Warden, Assistant Principal and Dean.
 By 1960, enrollment had increased significantly and a student handbook of the mid-60s reveals a comprehensive set of rules for a very structured school.
 The rules stated in the handbook were typical of schools during that era.
 Published strictures included:

 · No dungarees, tight 'stretch pants' or short shorts are to be worn on campus or in the dormitory at any time.

 · Provide yourself with rubbers, raincoats or umbrellas and snow boots, and use them in stormy weather when going from building to building.
 The penalty for not wearing them in stormy weather is 10 demerits.

 Discipline was based on a point system allowing students to earn positive "points," for participation in school offices and activities, and negative "demerits" for "infractions of student standards."
 These infractions included lateness for meals or classes; untidy rooms, dress, or hair; and violation of telephone rules.

-The next transition occurred in 1968, Clark's last year, when Clifford Erickson was hired as Academic Dean and Headmaster Elect.
-But, no "grooming" could prepare Erickson for the challenge of the late 60s and early 70s —decreased enrollment in all private schools due to better public schools, a growing youthful distaste for the strict prep school atmosphere, and a desire on the part of parents to keep a closer eye on their children in light of a widespread rejection by adolescents of traditional adult values.
+The next transition occurred in 1968, Clark's last year, when Clifford Eriksen was hired as Academic Dean and Headmaster Elect.
+But, no "grooming" could prepare Eriksen for the challenge of the late 60s and early 70s —decreased enrollment in all private schools due to better public schools, a growing youthful distaste for the strict prep school atmosphere, and a desire on the part of parents to keep a closer eye on their children in light of a widespread rejection by adolescents of traditional adult values.
 By 1970, Chapel Hill felt the effects of this trend as enrollment decreased by 30 students.
 Schools throughout the northeast were looking for options and coeducational mergers were seen as both a financial and social solution.